 9. Personality changes

-People suffering from dementia often lose a grip on who they used to be.
+Those with the condition often lose a grip on who they used to be.
 Dementia can also result in a loss of inhibitions, leading to socially inappropriate/overfamiliar behaviour.

 10. Loss of motivation

-People with dementia often become passive and lose interest in things that they used to enjoy.
+Sufferers often become passive and lose interest in things that they used to enjoy.

-How can counselling help people with dementia?
+How can dementia counselling help?

 There is plenty of advice available for families dealing with dementia.
 The problem with advice found in books, leaflets and on the Internet, is that it is very general.
 How do you know that it will apply to you?
 Dementia is inconsistent by nature - what works one day might not work the next.
-For this reason, it can be very beneficial to have an expert work with you to get to grips with the unique patterns of your or your loved one's disease.
+For this reason, it can be beneficial to have an expert work with you to get to grips with the unique patterns of your or your loved one's disease.

 - find ways to make life as normal as possible